EnsyFane/MyProjects/README.md

 # Evolight
 This game was developed in **Unity** for a programming skill certificate.
 I developed the game in the spring of 2019 to prove my skills in **C#**.
 I recieved the maximum grade on this project during the assessment.
 During the development of this game i used all my skills in game design.
+Besides the core gameplay elements I have also added a map generator to easily add new levels.
+This feature is only available in the unity editor.
 It is a wave-shooter with the last level being endless.
 You progress through a set of weapons that get progressively better while the enemies become stronger with each level.
 The game is a bit on the hard side but many of my classmates managed to get to the last level and enjoied the experience.